eanene/everly-demo/README.md

 ### Video and Screenshot
 - A 15 - 20 sec video showing the logs of the ingress controller as the application (both) is accessed from a chrome browser
-- 2 browser screenshotss of both applications
+- 2 browser screenshots of both applications
 - Scrrenshot of my terminal showing all the kubenetes objects created to support these apps